webpack/governance/CHARTER.md

 appropriate timelines for TSC review (e.g. agenda items must be published at least a certain number of hours in advance of a TSC meeting).

-The TSC and entire technical community will follow any processes as may be specified by the OpenJS Foundation Board relating to the intake and license compliance review of contributions, including the OpenJS Foundation IP Policy.
+Note that project operations remain subject to any relevant policy or process specified by the OpenJS Foundation board or Cross Project Council.

 ### Section 4.2.
 Decision-making, Voting, and/or Elections